|

 1.)

-2.)
+Content/Based on Readiness, Learning Profile or Interest 2.)
 Process/Based on Readiness, Learning Profile or Interest 3.)
 Product/Based on Readiness, Learning Profile or Interest |

 9B.
 EXPLANATION OF

-STUDENTS WITH SPECIAL NEEDS With the use of manipulatives, students will see and deduct the meaning of the words.
+DIFFERENTIATION FOR STUDENTS WITH SPECIAL NEEDS With the use of manipulatives, students will see and deduct the meaning of the words.
 Students with special needs can work at their own pace N/A |

 10. INSTRUCTIONAL

-(Describe what the teacher does.
+STRATEGIES (Describe what the teacher does.
 Include differentiation strategies.) a) Short lesson about prefixes, roots and suffixes (8 min) b) The students will be playing words cards (description bellow) (12 min) c) Worksheet and conclusion (10 min) |

-(Describe what the students does.
+11. STUDENT ACTIVITIES (Describe what the students does.
 Include differentiation activities.) a) Taking notes b) Playing with he cards, taking notes c) Inferring the meaning of the words.
 Asking questions. |

-(Attach any materials needed to implement the lesson, such as a power point presentation, graphic organizer, reading…) The students will be playing with some words cards.
+12. RESOURCES (Attach any materials needed to implement the lesson, such as a power point presentation, graphic organizer, reading…) The students will be playing with some words cards.
 The cards are 2-3 pieces puzzles, one part has the prefix, the second has root and the other has the suffix.
 On the back there is the meaning of the word’s part.
 Worksheet |

 Cards: Back